This post was originally published in November 2013.

 - Drink lemonade or lemon water.

 Lemons are a natural nausea-reliever.
 Staying hydrated can often be a challenge during treatment, especially when plain water is not always appealing.
-Try ginger-zapped lemonade, which incorporates lemons and ginger to reduce queasiness.
+Try an infused water, or ginger-zapped lemonade, which incorporates lemons and ginger to reduce queasiness.
 You can also add a slice of fresh lemon to your glass of water.